Permissive action link: Background

 Permissive action links were developed in the United States in a gradual process from the first use of atomic weapons to the early 1960s.
 In 1953 the United States Atomic Energy Commission and the Department of Defense signed the Missiles and Rockets Agreement, which paved the way for the development and implementation of PALs.
 Certain national laboratories, under the auspices of the AEC, would develop and produce nuclear weapons, while the responsibility for the use and deployment remained with the military.
 The laboratories were also free to conduct their own research in the field of arms control and security.
 The thinking behind this was that if the government would ever be interested in such a security device, the research and development of prototypes would already be well advanced.
 At the beginning of the 1960s, the desire for the usage of such a system grew for both political and technological reasons.

-Newer nuclear weapons were simpler in their operation and were produced en masse and were less cumbersome to arm and use than previous designs.
-Accordingly, new controls were necessary to prevent their unauthorized use.
+Newer nuclear weapons were less complex in operation, relatively mass-produced (and therefore predictably similar), and less cumbersome to arm and use than previous designs.
+Accordingly, new methods were necessary to prevent their unauthorized use.
 As the Cold War came to a head in the 1960s, the government felt it best not to leave the use of nuclear weapons in the hands of possibly-renegade generals, including the commander of Strategic Air Command (SAC).
-Without Permissive Action Links, nuclear weapons were effectively under the independent command of a number of generals.
+Without Permissive Action Links, each nuclear weapon was effectively under the independent control of one person, the general under whose command it happened to fall.

 In order to protect its NATO allies, the United States had stationed various nuclear weapons overseas; these weapons were thus at least under the partial control of the hosting allied state.
-This was especially concerning to the United States Congress, as this lack of control was in violation of federal law.
-Added to this was the fact that some of the allies were considered potentially unstable—particularly West Germany and Turkey.
-There was considerable concern that in one of these countries the instructions of the civilian leadership of the host country could overrule the military.
+This was especially concerning to the United States Congress, as control of these weapons by a third party was in violation of U.S. federal law.
+Added to this was that some of the allies were considered potentially unstable—particularly West Germany and Turkey.
+There was considerable concern that in one of these countries the instructions of the civilian leadership of the host country could overrule that country's military.
 In addition, the U.S. realized that in the event of war, parts of West Germany would be overwhelmed early on, and nuclear weapons stationed there could fall into the hands of the Soviet Union.

 For a long time the U.S. military resisted the use of PALs.
-It feared the loss of independence and feared malfunction, which could put warheads out of action in a time of crisis.
+It feared the loss of its own independence, and it feared malfunction, which could put warheads out of action in a time of crisis.
 But the advantages of PALs outweighed the disadvantages: thanks to the PALs weapons were able to be distributed to a greater extent in Europe, so as to prevent a rapid and selective destruction or conquest by the Soviet bloc, while still retaining U.S. control over the farther-flung weapons.